lupyuen/lupyuen.github.io/src/rustsim.md

 # Scripting for BL602 Simulator

-To make BL602 Simulator even more useful to Embedded Learners, we're adding the [__Rhai Scripting Engine__](https://rhai.rs/book/) to the simulator.
+To make BL602 Simulator even more useful for Embedded Learners, we're adding the [__Rhai Scripting Engine__](https://rhai.rs/book/) to the simulator.

 Thus we'll allow BL602 Simulator to be used in two ways...